whisperdoll/acheron/README.md

 Built with https://github.com/electron-react-boilerplate/electron-react-boilerplate

+## Setup

+You will need to import tokens from `src/tokens` when you first start the app.
+Just select all of the folders in there.

 ## Troubleshooting

+>I don't have any tokens to work with.

+Did you follow the setup...?

-> My composition won't load after moving folders around.
+>My composition won't load after moving folders around.

 Right now, tokens are saved by path in a composition file.
 I'll figure out a better way to do this eventually.
 You need to modify your composition file in a text editor and remedy the token paths.

-> I have another issue!
+>I have another issue!

 Contact me through the issues section of Github or however else you know how to contact me and I'll help.